MuraraAllan/Javascript-Backend-Demo/README.md

 ##
 ## Using the project

-There are 3 ways to see the project runing, for the first two you need to download the project.
+There are 2 ways to use the project.
-Both should be executed from server/auth directory.

 ### Docker